 How AI Can Be Used In Decision-Making And Its Benefits.

-Before getting into AI’s weaknesses, let’s recap the huge AI opportunities before us in enhancing decision-making for all businesses.
-So as a result of recent advances in AI, particularly Large Language Models (LLM) and more generalized AI, AI can augment more business decision-making than traditional automation.
-In fact in more and more cases, AI coupled with robotics is completely autonomous in both decision-making and physical tasks.
+Before discussing AI’s weaknesses, let’s review the significant opportunities AI offers in enhancing business decision-making.
+Recent advancements, particularly in Large Language Models (LLMs), Machine Learning (ML), and generative AI, now enable AI to augment business decision-making processes beyond traditional automation.
+In many cases, AI combined with robotics has become fully autonomous in both decision-making and physical tasks.

-So AI increasingly can replace or augment both human and older forms of automation to automate, augment, or support decision-making.
+So AI increasingly can replace or augment both human and older forms of automation.
+Specifically, AI can automate, augment, and support decision-making.
 Additionally, it can do this in use cases that are simple, complex, and even chaotic.
-For a detail rundown of the opportunities and benefits in AI supporting decision-making, see SC Tech Insights’ AI Impact On Business Decisions – Know How To Best Apply To Get The Most Benefits.
+For a detail rundown of the opportunities and benefits in AI supporting decision-making, see my article, AI Impact On Business Decisions – Know How To Best Apply To Get The Most Benefits.

 “Once we know our weaknesses they cease to do us any harm.”